simoniaj/IMAP-data-extraction/README.md

-# IMAP-data-extrcaction
+# IMAP-data-extraction
-This program was developed to extract specific data from alarge number of emails (7,000+).
-This was developed to complete a task i was assigned at work.
+This program was developed to extract specific data from a large number of emails (7,000+).
+This was developed to complete a task I was assigned at work.